GMU-MinorityReport/CS484/README.md

 ## Running the Minority Report Jupyter notebook

-We're using tqdm to monitor the progress of our executing code.
+We're using several python libraries.
 You'll need to do the following in order to set it up (assuming you're running linux):

-- From the command line interface (CLI), run the following command: `source activate cs484`
+1. From the command line interface (CLI), run the following command: `source activate cs484`
-- Next, execute the following: `pip install tqdm`.
+2. execute the following: `pip install tqdm`.
-- ***Optional*** If we're using the time library, we'll also need to run: `pip install time`
+3. : `pip install time`
-- Install the statsmodel library in order to use the statsmodel API.
+4. Install the statsmodel library in order to use the statsmodel API.
 This can be done by running `conda install -c conda-forge statsmodels` or `python -m pip install statsmodels`
-- Once done, you can deactivate the environment by typing in the following command: `conda deactivate`
+5. Once done, you can deactivate the environment by typing in the following command: `conda deactivate`

 The full environment setup document is available [here](https://github.com/GMU-MinorityReport/CS484/blob/main/documentation/environment_setup_guidance.pdf)